Kyle Johannsen

-Kyle Johannsen is a Canadian philosopher.
-He specialises in animal and environmental ethics, as well as political and social philosophy.
-He has particularly engaged with the topic of ethical duties towards wild animals.
-Johannsen is currently affiliated with Trent University and Queen's University.
-He is also a host on the New Books Network's Animal Studies podcast.
-He is the author of A Conceptual Investigation of Justice (2018) and Wild Animal Ethics (2020), and the editor of Positive Duties to Wild Animals (2024).
+Kyle Johannsen is a Canadian philosopher whose work covers animal ethics, environmental ethics, political philosophy, and social philosophy.
+He has written on ethical duties toward wild animals.
+Johannsen is affiliated with Trent University and Queen's University.
+He is the author of A Conceptual Investigation of Justice (2018) and Wild Animal Ethics (2020), and the editor of Positive Duties to Wild Animals (2025).
+He hosts the Animal Studies podcast on the New Books Network.

 Education and career

-Johannsen read for a B.A. in philosophy with a minor in history at York University from 2003 to 2007, before reading for an M.A. in philosophy at the same institution from 2007 to 2009.
-He read for a PhD in philosophy at Queen's University from 2010 to 2015.
-In his fourth year, Johannsen won first place in the Canadian Philosophical Association's student essay competition for his essay "On the Normative Status of Justice".
-His dissertation was titled On the Conceptual Status of Justice and was supervised by Christine Sypnowich.
+Johannsen studied philosophy and history at York University, receiving a B.A. in 2007 and an M.A. in 2009.
+He completed a PhD in philosophy at Queen's University in 2015.
+In his fourth year at Queen's, he won first place in the Canadian Philosophical Association's student essay competition for "On the Normative Status of Justice".
+His dissertation, On the Conceptual Status of Justice, was supervised by Christine Sypnowich.

-Johannsen took up a visiting assistant professorship at Saint Mary's University, Halifax, from 2016 to 2017, followed by a visiting assistant professorship at Trent University from 2017 to 2018.
-He remained a sessional faculty member at Trent from 2018 onward.
-In 2020, Johannsen became an adjunct assistant professor at Queen's University and a Fellow in Animals in Philosophy, Politics, Law, and Ethics (APPLE) at the university.
-His research focuses on social and political philosophy, as well as animal and environmental ethics.
-Additionally, Johannsen is a host on the New Books Network's Animal Studies podcast.
+From 2016 to 2017, Johannsen was a visiting assistant professor at Saint Mary's University, Halifax.
+He was a visiting assistant professor at Trent University from 2017 to 2018 and remained there as a sessional faculty member from 2018.
+In 2020, he became an adjunct assistant professor at Queen's University and a Fellow in Animals in Philosophy, Politics, Law, and Ethics (APPLE).
+He is also a host of the Animal Studies podcast on the New Books Network.

 Works

-Johannsen published A Conceptual Investigation of Justice in 2018, a revised version of his dissertation as a book.
-It was the subject of a symposium at the Canadian Philosophical Association's 2018 meeting.
-The presented papers were later published in Dialogue: Canadian Philosophical Review.
+Johannsen's first book, A Conceptual Investigation of Justice, was published in 2018 and was based on his doctoral dissertation.
+The book was the subject of a symposium at the Canadian Philosophical Association's 2018 meeting, and the papers from that symposium were later published in Dialogue: Canadian Philosophical Review.

-Johannsen's Wild Animal Ethics was published in 2020.
-The book explores whether humans have a duty to reduce wild animal suffering from a deontological perspective and concludes that such duties do exist, examining the implications of this conclusion.
-The following year, a symposium was held by APPLE on the book at Queen's University.
-The papers presented at the symposium were later published in Philosophia.
-Additionally, the book was reviewed by Thomas Lepeltier in the French-language popular science magazine Sciences Humaines.
+His second book, Wild Animal Ethics, was published by Routledge in 2020.
+It argues that humans can have positive duties to reduce wild animal suffering, approaching the issue from a deontological perspective.
+In 2021, APPLE held a symposium on the book at Queen's University, and papers from the event were later published in Philosophia.
+The book was reviewed by Thomas Lepeltier in the French-language magazine Sciences Humaines.

-In 2024, Johannsen published Positive Duties to Wild Animals, a collection of essays by various scholars that aims to advance the interventionist literature on wild animal suffering by employing diverse theoretical frameworks, including some that have not previously been used to establish positive duties toward wild animals.
-It was originally published as a special issue of the journal Ethics, Policy & Environment.
+In 2025, Johannsen edited Positive Duties to Wild Animals, a collection of essays on duties toward wild animals and intervention in nature.
+The volume was first published as a special issue of Ethics, Policy & Environment.